steemit/smt-whitepaper/smt-manual/manual.md

 ### 4 - Sub-Community Moderators and Managers

 Imagine you are a moderator for a specific topic inside a forum, such as a Reddit "subreddit" or a Steemit "community".
-If the main website integrates SMTs for these specific topics, then the moderator/s can launch these tokens to empower the subscribers of their topic, raise funds and increase the quality of content curation for the community.
+If a website integrates SMTs for these specific topics, then the topic moderator/s can launch these tokens to empower the subscribers of their topic, raise funds and increase the quality of content curation for the community.

 ![Sub-community wireframe](img/uc4-subcommunity.png)